 Hopefully, the responses we’ve seen will set a new bar and act as a warning against those remaining controversial figures (and their followers).
 We’re already seeing some writers and designers (including the OSR community) take a stand against all forms of abuse, while consumers take their dollars elsewhere.

 Between the failure of #DnDGate, what went down with White Wolf, and now this, everybody is showing that RPGs are done with broflakes, edgelords, and toxic people.
 May we continue to push the worst types back into the shadows they belong and stand united against abuse and assault, online and in real life.

 The rallying cry continues: “I believe women.
 I believe Mandy Morbid.
 Her abuser cannot debate, intimidate, or manipulate me into silence.
 There is no place for abusers among us. #AbuseIsNotAGame #OSR”

 On a personal note, this piece was tough for me as I was a childhood friend of Zachary Smith.
 He was among my first RPG group in 4th grade, during the era of Palladium and Marvel FASERIP, and we gamed together for years.
 Even though we grew slightly more distant in high school, we still were in the same circles and hung out.

-To see the path he’s taken, and the actions he’s accused of is disheartening.
-It makes me question good memories from our youth and if I somehow missed something, or if this was simply the path he ended up on in life.
-I hope his victims find all the support they can and my sincere condolences for everything done by the person that I used to know.
+To see the path he’s apparently taken, and the actions he’s accused of is disheartening.
+It makes me question good memories from our youth and if I somehow missed something, or if this was simply the route he ended up on in life.
+I hope his alleged victims find all the support they can and my sincere condolences for everything apparently done by the person that I used to know.